 “Sir, when the Army officers and BSF jawans are working day and night at Siachen so that the country sleeps peacefully at night, I do believe people should just sleep peacefully at night, instead of contributing their share to the population.
 It is the least we could do.”

 SHIT, I knew there had been a technical glitch.
 Wasn’t India’s population actually stabilizing?
 I’d fallen into their pit.

 “… you do know that babies can be made during the daytime (DAD)?”
 Well, thank God.

 “Sir, perhaps if we could make a policy to empower moral policing groups in the context of PvtDA, as it already is legalized in case of PDA, that’s when India would really shine, and that is how India will become digital.”

 I knew I was almost there.
 The cherry on top coming up.

-“But sir, I don’t have a degree in Political Science, I can hardly cook.”
+“But sir, I don’t have a degree in political science, I can hardly cook.”

 “I’m sure we can do something about that,” said the HR guy.
 He was already on the phone – “Yes it’s me again, we’ll need another couple of certificates.”

 I soon got married to a rich businessman’s daughter on account of my job title *wink*.
-She almost kicked me out when she found what the ‘A’ stood for.
-Her mother was about to hurl at me my beloved miniature figurine of UN-adjudged ‘The Most Charming PM in The World’ (kuch bhi) when I remembered and yelled, “The car – I still get the car!
+She almost kicked me out when she found out what the ‘A’ stood for.
+Her mother was about to hurl my beloved miniature figurine of the UN-adjudged ‘The Most Charming PM in The World’ (kuch bhi) when I remembered and yelled, “The car – I still get the car!
 With the red beacon!”

-“OH!
-Well why didn’t you say so in the first place?
+“Oh!
+Well, why didn’t you say so in the first place?
 Come on in son,” my mother-in-law beckoned.